Lectionary Bible Studies and Sermons

 The passage

 v31b.
 Paul concludes with a profound observation.
 We should not be absorbed in the things of the world for they are "passing away."
 He may not actually be saying the world itself is passing away, although this is true, but rather that the fabric of human society has no permanence.
 Sensual desire, human fun and tragedy, commerce, politics.... all that we put so much weight on, has little substance or permanence.
 All are but shadows that flee in the night.
 All that is so precious to us of this age "passes like an actor leaving the stage."
-It is for this reason, as Martin Luther put it, we must "not sink too deeply into it either with love and desire or suffering and boredom, but should rather behave like guests."
+It is for this reason, as Martin Luther put it, we must "not sink too deeply into it either with love and desire, or suffering and boredom, but should rather behave like guests."

 Don't be engrossed in the world

 I lay in a hospital ward full of sick and dying people and it was then that my mortality pressed in on me.
 When we reach middle age we find ourselves feeling agitated, hemmed-in, afraid ...., but unable to explain why we feel so uneasy.
-The sharp edge of our mortality is often hidden from us, particularly within the sophistication of our affluent life-style.
+The sharp edge of our mortality is often hidden from us, particularly within the sophistication of an affluent life-style.
 A hospital ward can rip away the vale before our eyes.

 i] First, "this is a critical time."
 In the sight of God, this particular moment in human history is a critical moment before the end of the age.
 In this moment, in and through the person of Jesus Christ, it is possible for all humanity to come to know the living God, know him and live with him for eternity.
 For those of us in the know, it is not a time to be diverted by the fleeting shadows of this age.

 ii] Second, "this world, in its present form, is passing away."
-The shape of human society, of family, politics, commerce, education, art, science... and all the accumulated debris of human endeavour, are but shadows, images without lasting substance.
+The shape of human society, of family, politics, commerce, education, art, science... and all the accumulated debris of human endeavor, are but shadows, images without lasting substance.
 That is not to say they are evil.
 It is true that evil people use them for evil purposes and thus pollute them, but they are still good in themselves, the bounty of a loving Creator.
-Yet, in the end this age is but a shadow "passing away."
+Yet, in the end, this age is but a shadow "passing away."
 We are but "a mist that appears for a little while and then vanishes", James 4:14.

 So, how should we handle this critical moment within which the things of this world are but a fleeting shadow?
 We should "use the things of this world, as if not engrossed in them."
 We should enjoy, appreciate and participate in the bounty of God's creation without being absorbed by it.
 C.K.
 Barrett translates the verse this way, we should use the world as if we "had no full use of it."
 Life is on loan to us.
 We cannot possess it and it can never become substantial or eternal for us.
 We may believe, as a media commentator once put it, that "the person with the most toys when they die wins", but in truth, there is no winning with shadows.

 The purpose of life is to come to know the living God and share eternal existence in his presence.
 This purpose is realized by trusting him for our salvation and seeking to grow in him through his word.
 This must be the central purpose of our life, rather than the gratification of our sensual self.
-Let us enjoy the bounty of God's creation without being absorbed by it.
+So, let us enjoy the bounty of God's creation without being absorbed by it.

 Discussion